What is Bavarian Beer? A Beginners Guide to Bavarian Beer Styles

 Rauchbier

-Rauchbier was once described to me as “Bacon Beer”.
-This distinctly smokey tasting beer gets its flavor from using malted barley roasted over an open flame.
+A waiter once described Rauchbier to me as “Bacon Beer”.
+This distinctly smoky-tasting beer gets its flavor from using malted barley roasted over an open flame.
 The Schenkerla brewpub in Bamberg has been brewing deep brown Rauchbier since 1678.
-People seem to either love or hate the meaty flavor of this beer… and the followers are quite devoted.
+People seem to either love or hate this beer’s meaty flavor, and its followers are quite devoted.
 It is a great beer for cooking!

-Now… I’ve been told you can’t “sip” Rauchbier… you really need to DRINK it.
-And after a few big swallows it grows on you.
+According to a beer expert, you shouldn’t “sip” Rauchbier… you really need to DRINK it.
+And after a few big swallows, it grows on you.
 Go ahead.
-I kind of think it’s like Cilantro, some people like it, and some don’t.
+I think it’s like Cilantro, some people like it, and some don’t.
 Still, if you are in Bamberg, a visit to Schenkerla is a MUST.

 Ready for some Bavarian Beer?